Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Methodology

 In \cref{sec:signing_adoption_theory} we defined signature quantity as the fraction of signed artifacts in a registry, and quality as the fraction of good signatures among those.
 Since signatures apply to different units of analysis in each registry, we defined quantity and quality somewhat differently for each registry.
 The nature of the signable artifacts was discussed earlier in this work.
 However, certain aspects of quality cannot be measured in all registries (\eg signature expiration is not applicable to git commits).
 We use the remainder of this subsection to clarify signature quality for each registry.

 For quality, not all failure modes can be measured in each registry.
 Recall that \cref{fig:good_signing} indicated failure modes in a typical signing scheme.
 However, some registries use unique signing schemes, such as Docker Content Trust (DCT).
 These schemes do not allow us to measure quality in the same manner as other registries.
-Although they use similar cryptographic methods, we cannot measure points of failure in the same manner as other registries. \cref{tab:measurable_signature_failures} indicates which signature failures can be measured on each platform.
-We use this table to guide our evaluation of signature quality in each registry.
+Although they use similar cryptographic methods, we cannot measure points of failure in the same manner as other registries.
+Using the numbering system of~\cref{fig:good_signing}, in~\cref{tab:measurable_signature_failures} we indicate which signature failures can be measured on each platform.